Alaska Heliskiing Guide School 3/1/20-3/15/20

 - Complex Decision Making

-The Alaska Heliskiing Guide School begins with a Wilderness Advanced First Aid module that is focused on stabilization, treatment and evacuation guidelines for patients in a backcountry environment.
-Using comprehensive and actual life-like scenarios with Alaska Heliskiing’s medical and rescue equipment, classroom learning is fortified with real, hands-on rescue experience including high angle and aviation evacuations.
+Our Guide School begins with a Wilderness Advanced First Aid module that is focused on stabilization, treatment and evacuation guidelines for patients in a backcountry environment.
+Using comprehensive and actual life-like scenarios with medical and rescue equipment, classroom learning is fortified with real, hands-on rescue experience including high angle and aviation evacuations.

 Following the medical component of the course, students will focus on the skills necessary to become a competent group leader in the mountains.
-With topics ranging from steep skiing and glacial travel, to more technical skills such as crevasse rescue and a AIARE Level 1 Avalanche Course for Helicopter Ski Guides.
-When the weather is clear, students will use the helicopter for field training in the terrain used for clients in the Haines area.
-Other days, students will be learning all of the subtleties of this complicated profession in a classroom setting or in the snow around base.
+With topics ranging from steep skiing and glacial travel, to more technical skills such as crevasse rescue and AIARE Level 1 Avalanche Course for Helicopter Ski Guides.
+When the weather is clear, students will use the helicopter for field training in the terrain used for clients.
+Otherwise, we will conduct Guide School at base.

 AIARE Level 1 Avalanche Course for Heli Guides: AIARE is currently the national standard for avalanche education in the United States.
-This particular course will include all of the components of a standard AIARE Level I course plus specific strategies for managing guided groups, collecting data during heli operations, communicating with team peers and understanding and contributing to the daily hazard forecast.
-Simple and complex rescue scenarios will be conducted during this course involving single and multiple signal searches as well as organized avalanche rescue procedures.
-Upon completion of the AIARE course, students will have an understanding of mountain weather and its relationship to avalanche formation.
-Students will be able to identify layers of instability through a variety of tests and be able to perform and record them for team information sharing.
-Understanding human factors is an important topic that is not only covered in the avalanche component of the AIARE segment of the course but throughout the entire course itself.
+This particular course will include all of the components of a standard AIARE Level I course plus specific strategies for managing guided groups, collecting data during heli operations, communicating with teammates, and understanding and contributing to the daily hazard forecast.
+Realistic rescue scenarios will be conducted during this course, including single and multiple signal searches, as well as organized avalanche rescue procedures.
+Upon completion of the AIARE course, students will have an understanding of human factors, mountain weather, and its relationship to avalanche formation.
+Students will be able to identify layers of instability through a variety of tests, and be able record and share their results to the team.

-Guide Communication: This topic focuses on the specifics of radio use when working in an aviation setting, the skills of concise communication with clients and the importance of integrating and sharing information with professional peers in a team setting.
-“Communication is key” and when operation in an environment which is at high risk, it is essential.
+Guide Communication: This topic focuses on the specifics of radio use when working in an aviation setting, the skills for concise communication with clients, and the importance of integrating and sharing information with teammates.
+Proper communication is abostulely vital.

-Glacier Travel and Crevasse Rescue: Through both demonstration and hands on experimentation, students will learn a variety of rope handling techniques.
-Primarily focused on high angle rescue and steep slope access, students will learn to use a variety of knots, hiches and devices.
-Students will demonstrate understanding of these techniques by applying skills both with indoor simulations and during realistic scenarios conducted on steep mountain terrain.
+Glacier Travel and Crevasse Rescue: Students will learn a variety of rope handling techniques.
+Guide Schoolers will learn how to tie a variety of knots, and use the equipment necesary to conduct a crevasse resuce.
+Students will learn these techniques, and then practice them in realistic scenarios conducted on steep mountain terrain.

-Aircraft Operations: Students will become familiar with the types and configurations of the aircraft most commonly utilized in accessing mountainous terrain for ski and rescue operations.
-Students will gain a comprehensive understanding of aircraft operating protocols through actual experience utilizing these powerful tools.
-Students will leave this course with a thorough understanding of aircraft capabilities, limitations and safety standards including flight following and fueling procedures.
+Aircraft Operations: Students will become familiar with the types and configurations of the helicopters we use ski and rescue operations.
+Students will gain an understanding of aircraft operating protocols through actual experience utilizing these powerful machines.
+Guide Schoolers will leave the course with an understanding of: aircraft capabilities, limitations, safety standards, flight following, and fueling procedures.

 Understanding and Utilizing Terrain: Participants will gain instruction on how to manage a variety of terrain types with guests of all ability levels.
-From mellow glacier powder runs and tree skiing to steep Alaskan spines and faces.
-Guiding techniques in such adverse terrain is best learned when taught in a setting with actual heliski guides on client runs on Alaska heliskiing terrain.
+From mellow glacier powder runs and tree skiing, to steep Alaskan spines and faces.
+Experience is everything, and guiding techniques are best learned in the actual terrain the guests will be skiing in.